deekayen/ansible-role-schannel/README.md

 SCHANNEL
 ========

-Makes changes to the Windows registry to serve more secure cryptographic communications for services like IIS and winrm.
+Makes changes to SCHANNEL settings of the Windows registry to serve more secure cryptographic communications for services like IIS and winrm.

 Ciphers: